Built during the bootcamp!

-Hey everyone, I'm Isabelle, web developer specialist and grafic designer living in England.
+Hey everyone, I'm Isabelle, web developer specialist and graphic designer living in England.

 I'm happy I got to travel on the weekends at least, but I always wanted to be able to travel more freely.

-I really had no idea what I wanted to do with my life at this point, and that's were I started looking around.
-It's quite weird, because as I mentioned I really disliked by job in Singapore.
+I really had no idea what I wanted to do with my life at this point, and that's where I started looking around.
+It's quite weird, because as I mentioned I really disliked my job in Singapore.

-I really like designing, and I before going to Singapore I actually went to a career change course in England.
+I really like designing, and I before going to Singapore I actually went to a career-change course in England.
 I started designing websites on WIX and Squarespace and all those kind of drag and drop platforms.
 And I loved it, but it was more like a hobby than work.
-In end of 2019, I was really struggling with my job, and I start scrolling through LinkedIn, and I was looking for for courses were I could learn coding and building websites.
+In end of 2019, I was really struggling with my job, and I start scrolling through LinkedIn, and I was looking for courses where I could learn coding and building websites.